 Public healthcare is available to all permanent residents in the country.
 As a Brit, if you are there for three months or less, you can use your European health insurance card if you need to visit a doctor.

-If you register as a resident, you will have the rights to use public healthcare.
-There are also private hospitals, for those who prefer them.
+If you register as a resident, you will have the right to use public healthcare.
+There are also private hospitals for those who prefer them.

-If you become a resident of the country, you can apply for a Kela Card.
+If you become a country resident, you can apply for a Kela Card.
 This card proves your eligibility for social security and health insurance.
 You can also use it at pharmacies to get reduced prices.

 So to sum up, there are a lot of pros to moving from the UK to Finland, especially for studying.
+Although the cost of living in Finland can be higher, so is the average salary there compared to other countries.
 Brits who move to Finland get to enjoy less traffic on the roads, free education, breathtaking nature and more.
 Whether you move to Helsinki or you choose another city, the chances are you will be pleasantly surprised by the less crowded streets and parks.
 Something which is rarely seen in England.